DFE-Digital/publish-teacher-training-prototype/app/content/add-and-remove-users.md

 It might also be useful if you're a training partner and want to give your accredited provider access.

-To invite a new user, they must already have a [DfE Sign-in account](https://services.signin.education.gov.uk).
-You can then add the new user to your organisation.
+To add a new user, they must already have a [DfE Sign-in account](https://services.signin.education.gov.uk).
+You can then add the user to your organisation.

 ## Adding a user